 6.Picking.
 The tea leaves are finally picked up when the stem pieces and impurities are removed.

-What sre the Benefits of Da Hong Pao Tea?
+What are the Benefits of Da Hong Pao Tea?

-Da Hong Pao is rich in nutrients, trace elements and vitamins.
-It contains caffeine, polyphenol, tannin and about 400 other chemical compounds.
+Da Hong Pao is rich in nutrients, trace elements, and vitamins.
+It contains caffeine, polyphenol, tannin, and about 400 other chemical compounds.
 Drink da hong pao will bring you great health benefits.
-Da hong pao tea helps your stomach properly get rid of fat and other unwanted waste, Antioxidants in this tea are essential to reverse the effects of premature aging.
+Da hong pao tea helps your stomach properly get rid of fat and other unwanted wastes, Antioxidants in this tea are essential to reverse the effects of premature aging.
 It may also help get rid of dark spots, skin roughness, and some wrinkles when drank on a daily basis.

 How to brew Da Hong Pao Tea?

-To brew da hong pao tea, yixing clay teapot or porcelain gaiwan is suggested to be used as brewing tool.
+To brew da hong pao tea, Yixing clay teapot or porcelain Gaiwan is suggested to be used as a brewing tool.